 Importantly, modern CMS is able to handle the international date line crossing and automatically adjust time according to the geographic location.

-Payroll
+Payroll processing

 In any business, a key to staff retention is salaries paid out accurately and on time.
 In the maritime world, though, it gets more complicated since the crew is usually multinational, so payroll management involves dealing with multiple currencies, wage scales, tax regimes, accounts, and pension deduction schemes.
-In addition, there are different payroll reporting requirements in every country.
+In addition, there are different payroll reporting requirements in every county.

 All these complexities make the payroll module tailored to the maritime industry an essential component of any CMS.
 It helps automate wage-related operations, reduce human error, and ensure compliance.
 In addition to salary calculation, it also helps handle other crew-related expenses like overtime, leave pay, cash to master, allotment, etc.